Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Introduction

 \subsection{Literature review}

-In literature, several papers studied the additive noise mechanisms for discrete query outputs~\cite{Add_Geng,SORIACOMAS2013200,Approx_Geng}.
+In the literature, several papers studied the additive noise mechanisms for discrete query outputs~\cite{Add_Geng, SORIACOMAS2013200, Approx_Geng}.
 For discrete queries with infinite support, the additive noise mechanism for $\epsilon-$differential privacy that minimizes any convex function of the query error was found in~\cite{Add_Geng}; the optimum PMF is shown to have a specific decreasing staircase trend.
-The problem of finding the optimal data-independent noise mechanism for $\epsilon-$differential privacy is addressed also in~\cite{SORIACOMAS2013200}.
-Even though the authors focus on continuous query outputs, they claim one can extend easily the method to discrete queries.
-Neither paper~\cite{Add_Geng,SORIACOMAS2013200} explored the optimization of the $(\epsilon,\delta)-$differential privacy trade-off for $\delta>0$.
-For integer query outputs the optimal noise mechanism design for $(\epsilon,\delta)-$differential privacy is the subject of~\cite{Approx_Geng}.
-Another approach to integer count query is carried out in~\cite{Ghosh_Universal}, where a double-sided geometric distribution noise mechanism is used.
+The problem of finding the optimal data-independent noise mechanism for $\epsilon-$differential privacy is also addressed in~\cite{SORIACOMAS2013200}.
+Even though the authors focus on continuous query outputs, they claim one can easily extend the method to discrete queries.
+Neither paper~\cite{Add_Geng},\cite{SORIACOMAS2013200} explored the optimization of the $(\epsilon,\delta)-$differential privacy trade-off for $\delta>0$.
+For integer query outputs, the optimal noise mechanism design for $(\epsilon,\delta)-$differential privacy is the subject of~\cite{Approx_Geng}.
+Another approach to integer count queries is carried out in~\cite{Ghosh_Universal}, where a double-sided geometric distribution noise mechanism is used.
 A recent study on the count query DP problem is found in~\cite{8716576}, in which the authors use a set of constrained mechanisms that achieve favorable DP properties.
 The related problem of publishing the number of users with sensitive attributes from a database is addressed in~\cite{sadeghi2020differentially}.
-In their proposed DP mechanism, they add an integer valued noise before publishing it to protect the privacy of individuals.
-Though the randomized query response, produced by the proposed mechanism in~\cite{sadeghi2020differentially}, lies in the actual query support range, the additive noise PMF used depends on the query output.
-In the context of discrete queries, an additive discrete Gaussian noise based mechanism is proposed in~\cite{canonne2021discrete}.
-They show that addition of discrete Gaussian noise provides the same privacy and accuracy guarantees as the addition of continuous Gaussian noise.
+In their proposed DP mechanism, they add an integer-valued noise before publishing it to protect the privacy of individuals.
+Though the randomized query response, produced by the proposed mechanism in~\cite{sadeghi2020differentially}, lies in the actual query support range, the additive noise PMF used depends on the query output, which requires storing several PMFs.
+In the context of discrete queries, an additive discrete Gaussian noise-based mechanism is proposed in~\cite{canonne2021discrete}.
+They show that the addition of discrete Gaussian noise provides the same privacy and accuracy guarantees as the addition of continuous Gaussian noise.
+Another recent study focuses on the mechanisms of discrete random noise addition~\cite{qin2022differential}.
+In this study, the basic DP conditions and properties of general discrete random mechanisms are investigated.
+In~\cite{Ravi2022Diff} a randomized mechanism for the labels obtained from $K$-means clustering is provided using the modulo addition-based mechanism.